-D.C. teachers call in sick Monday to protest city’s reopening plans
+D.C.
+Public Schools cancels plan to bring some students into classrooms Nov.
+9

 They also said the school system’s lottery to distribute the limited in-person seats to students at higher risk for academic failure was inequitable.

-The chancellor has said he will move forward with reopening plans even if he does not strike an agreement with the union, although that make it a lot more difficult to get enough teachers to return to school.

-Ferebee and Davis have also been negotiating about what safety protocols should be in buildings when they reopen — and have reached agreements on many of those points.
+Ferebee and Davis have been negotiating about what safety protocols should be in buildings when they reopen — and have reached agreements on many of those points.

 But the negotiation process has been marred by long-standing mistrust between teachers and school leadership.